DalyAD/TheBookZone/README.md

 In the books app I have 4 templates 2 of which are available to users and 2 reserved for admins.

 - The books.html page extends the base template and displays a full catalog of all books in the database.
 Each book has an image, image url, price, rating and a link for the genre to display books specifically in that category.
-This page includes a horizontal rule which is resposive across all browsers and ensures the site is layed out properly no matter how the user accesses it.
+This page includes a horizontal rule which is responsive across all browsers and ensures the site is laid out properly no matter how the user accesses it.
 The page also includes a convenient back to top button to make it more convenient for the user to jump back to the top of the page without having to scroll manually.

 - The book_detail.html page extends the base template and displays the detail for a specific book in the database.
 It displays the book cover on the